samathaluca/cloud9-ticketsales/README.md

 I read source code to help me understand

 Initial learning and structure was based upon a Bootstrap3 w3schools.com templates.
-When the CI course work material changed to Bootstrap4, the template did not work but when this happened, I felt more confident and my understanding of Bootstrap was proficient enough to be able to develop a site without a template.
+When the CI course work material changed to Bootstrap4, the template did not work anymore.
+I felt more confident by this time and my understanding of Bootstrap was proficient enough to be able to develop a site without a template.
 I was able by this time to use CSS and change the look of the components and sections.
 Other student's work and projects, particularly those referenced on slack gave me ideas and understadning of how to tackle each section.
 [Seedling template](https://www.w3schools.com/bootstrap/bootstrap_theme_band.asp)